diegoalexglz/PCB-course/Curso AD.md

 **In a Pcb Lib we can create Pcb footprints**.

-Assuming that, from the datasheet, we saw this config and want to use it for the component
+Assuming that, from the datasheet, we saw this config and want to use it for the component.

+<a name="PinPackage"></a>

 ![image-20240223113520658](./images/im_07.png)